skillzaa/bilza/readme.md

 ---
 > Bilza.js is a javascript framework for creating business and educational visualizations in the browser using HTML5 canvas.
 ---
-# Lot..lot..lot..lot of new components are coming by end next month (July-2022)
-# Complete documentation and examples will be added with in next 1 week (by approx 10-Jun-2022)

 ## Mission
 To be an easy to use library for creating
     - Presentations.